Pokeland-cz/Cobblemon-RunAndBunAPI/README.md

                     var trainerId = fileToId(trainerFile);
                     trainerRegistry.registerNPC(trainerId, GSON.fromJson(rd, TrainerModel.class));
                 } catch(RCTException errors) {
-                    // This will log all issues that the model may has (the trainer was registered regardless) ModCommon.LOG.error("Model validation failure in: " + trainerFile.getPath());
+                    // This will log all issues that the model may has (the trainer was registered regardless).
+                    ModCommon.LOG.error("Model validation failure in: " + trainerFile.getPath());
                     errors.getErrors().forEach(error -> ModCommon.LOG.error(error.message));
                 } catch(IOException e) {
-                    // The trainer was not registered
+                    // The trainer was not registered.
                     ModCommon.LOG.error("Failed to parse trainer", e);
                 }
             }